 ADHD stands for Attention Deficit Hyperactivity Disorder.
 It’s mainly characterized by the person affected not being able to focus on one thing for a longer period of time.
 Emails, phone notifications, sounds outside the workspace, and even other tasks can become an enormous distraction.

 Here are some of the apps that could help mitigate unproductivity whose main cause is ADHD.

-- Unroll.me is an app that mitigates the damage constant email notifications make to your focus.
+Unroll.me is an app that mitigates the damage constant email notifications make to your focus.
 It is able to opt you out of newsletters you no longer want to receive and accumulate all the ones you do into a single daily email.
 That way, you only get one notification of all the news instead of a dozen.
-It’s also a great way to declutter your inbox and avoid doing it manually where you can get carried away.
+It’s also a great way to declutter your inbox and avoid doing it manually and getting carried away.

 All of the apps you’ve seen here are just the tip of the iceberg.
 We’ve covered the ones we’ve found to be most recommended by various users, or suggested by leading names in business and education.
 Keep in mind that your productivity is in your hands, and these apps are here to be a helping hand.